Skip to content

 • Corrective lens implant

-• Multi-focal cataract surgery
+• Multifocal cataract surgery

-Why wear dark glasses after cataract surgery?
+Why do people wear dark glasses after cataract surgery?

 Wearing dark glasses after cataract surgery helps protect the eye from bright light and UV radiation, which can be uncomfortable and potentially harmful as the eye heals.
 It’s important to follow the doctor’s instructions on when and how to wear dark glasses after surgery.

 Cataract surgery can improve vision by removing the cloudy natural lens and replacing it with an artificial lens called an intraocular lens (IOL).
 While IOLs can provide clear distance vision, they may not correct all vision problems, such as presbyopia or astigmatism.
-Many people still require glasses or contact lenses after cataract surgery to correct these issues and achieve optimal vision.
-However, there are options for presbyopia-correcting IOLs that can reduce the need for glasses or contact lenses after surgery.
-It’s important to discuss with your doctor what options are available for your specific needs.

 Can presbyopia be easily treated or corrected?